16-Bots/reader-tg-bot/README.md

 # Introduction

 Repository contains the source code of the telegram bot for reading a books.
-Now you can read "The Master and Margarita" book.
+Now you can read "The Master and Margarita" book, others will be added in the future.

 - Available functions:
     - /beginning: go to the beginning of the book